 One of the most common and troublesome flaws, even in precision crystals, is the presence of sudden shifts in the oscillating frequency, called a frequency step.
 The reasons for this behavior are not universally known, though there are many theories.
 In our experience with high-stability-quartz oscillators, there are possibly two or three manufacturers who have developed techniques for minimizing this behavior in their crystals.

 Frequency steps can be quite large (several parts per billion).
 When they occur in a GPS-disciplined application, the outputs from the instrument instantly depart from the UTC timescale at this rate.
 Only after several minutes (possibly up to 1/2 hour) will the phase and frequency be brought back into agreement with UTC.
 In some cases, the accumulated timing error could approach 500 nanoseconds before being pulled back into synchronization.

 If the application is for extended holdover accuracy while not tracking GPS, say for telecom synchronization, and one of these steps should occur while in holdover, then there is nothing to bring the frequency back into agreement with UTC, and an overall system synchronization failure will occur.

 If the application is one requiring low phase noise frequency control, say for microwave carrier frequency synthesis, this sudden frequency change could cause the synthesizer phase lock loop to momentarily break lock.
 This would disrupt operation and cause data loss.

-EndRun's Meridian II, Tycho II and RTM3205 quartz-based oscillators are free of frequency steps - guaranteed.
+EndRun's Meridian II, Tycho II, RTM3205, and Ninja quartz-based oscillators are free of frequency steps - guaranteed.